TCCON/py_tccon_netcdf/util/README.md

 where **xx** is the 2-letters site ID and **YYYYMMDD** are the first and last date in the data files.

+If you ran the install you can run the code from **$GGGPATH/bin/concat_netcdf**

-activate the python environment of the netCDF writer with:
+To run directly with python, activate the python environment of the netCDF writer with:

 > conda activate ggg-tccon-default